Diegowh/PatchTracker-Backend/README.md

 ## Future scope

-In the pipeline is the addition of League of Legends data to the app, allowing users to view the patch ntoes of both Valorant and LoL through a single, unified interface.
+In the pipeline is the addition of League of Legends data to the app, allowing users to view the patch notes of both Valorant and LoL through a single, unified interface.

 ## Contributions